ThomasWins/leetcode-problems/Java/2873. Maximum Value of an Ordered Triplet I/question.md

+## 2873.
+Maximum Value of an Ordered Triplet I

 You are given a **0-indexed** integer array `nums`.

 Return **the maximum value over all triplets of indices** `(i, j, k)` *such that* `i < j < k`.
 If all such triplets have a negative value, return `0`.